zvory/guide-to-coop/README.md

 ### Side projects

 In first and second year, side projects are king.
 Some companies care about grades (Google, Wish, others probably), but side projects will get you that Southern Ontario dev job that'll kickstart your career.
 You can start big, but you can also start with a small discord bot, or making a personal website from scratch.
 My best strategy for side projects was joining hackathons with a friend or two I trust, and then trying really hard to get something that looks good on a resume.
 It's really easy to code at a hackathon, you don't have to force yourself to do it.
+But everyone will probably have their own strategy that works for them.

 Side projects will get you your first dev jobs, and after that they matter less.
 But first you have to pass your interviews: